Maniramluitel2056/Customer-Churn-Analysis/docs/Data_Processing/data_loading_preprocessing.md

 ## Next Steps

 1. Validate the integrity of the dataset and perform checks to ensure data consistency across different sources and stages (CCA5).
+2. Implement the script to split the dataset into training and testing sets.
-2. Conduct exploratory data analysis (EDA) to understand the data distribution, relationships between variables, and identify any anomalies or patterns.
+3. Conduct exploratory data analysis (EDA) to understand the data distribution, relationships between variables, and identify any anomalies or patterns.
-3. Document each step and summarize the results to ensure clarity and reproducibility for all team members and stakeholders involved in the project.
+4. Document each step and summarize the results to ensure clarity and reproducibility for all team members and stakeholders involved in the project.

 **Note**: For detailed documentation on the notebook, please refer to the notebook itself.